 Here are some important principles to keep in mind as you work to refine the anti-fraud control policies at your nonprofit:

-- Form an effective and empowered audi committee or equivalent.
+- Form an effective and empowered audit committee or equivalent.
 One of the most important attributes of the audit committee is complete independence from management.
 In addition, the committee should be authorized to hire outside counsel and other advisers to assist it in discharging its responsibilities.
 Although your circumstances may warrant a larger committee, a committee of three to five members is generally workable and optimal for most nonprofits.
 At least one audit committee member should be a financial expert, but individuals with nonfinancial skills and expertise are also needed to provide additional perspective.

 - Establish and enforce a system of effective controls.
 Combinations of internal and cultural controls form the core of an anti-fraud program.
 Internal controls limit opportunities to hide the fraud trail and can discourage all but the most arrogant fraudsters.
 Common tools include security and access controls, such as dual authority or monetary authorization limits, as well as audits, inspections, and transaction monitoring.
 The recent ACFE survey pointed out that the presence of anti-fraud controls is notably correlated with significant decreases in the cost and duration of occupational fraud schemes.